DarrenKwonDev/solana-inspect/README.md

   - despite a severely conservative assumption (IPC = 4, memory read 250 μs), can handle data!
   - but, in logics, deserialization -> signal process -> trigger action should below 400ms.
   - may signal processing takes more time, then you should copy and offload to queue or something.

+## known issues

+- Cache files can be polluted due to race conditions.
+Currently, this project assumes the CLI is executed one at a time.